Concepts

 The concepts

-Perfectionism - The pursuit that defeats itself.
-How high standards become a prison.
+Perfectionism - When high standards become a cage.
+The pursuit that defeats itself.

-Impostor Syndrome - Feeling like a fraud despite evidence of competence.
+Impostor Syndrome - Feeling like a fraud despite evidence you’re not.
 Almost everyone has it.
+The ones who don’t are usually the problem.

 More concepts will be added over time.